leehanchung/cs224n/README.md

 Written: [Neural Machine Translation with RNN](./a5/a5_written.pdf)

 ## LICENSE
-All assignments and provided code scaffolds owned by Stanford
+All slides, notes, assignments, and provided code scaffolds are owned by Stanford University.

 You can use my solutions under the open CC BY-SA 3.0 license and cite it as:
 ```